 As almost all students nowadays are tech-literate, with 95% of 16-25 year-olds owning a smartphone, Adam notes that accessing online services “is something that all of us would find very useful.
 Especially for freshers who are just settling into living by themselves, it’s a much more convenient way for them to book appointments and stay on top of their medicines if they take any.”

 And when it comes to our personal health information, it’s totally natural for us to be cautious.
 But Evergreen Life users can rest assured, knowing their online services are secure.
 We’re the only app connected to all three GP systems in England who have the same NHS standard for security – and we’re also listed on the official NHS apps library as an assured provider of online services.

 Something that might stop students going to the doctor is the embarrassment of having to tell the receptionist first.
 Online access to GP services eliminates any of this, with more discrete ways to book appointments or order meds.

 Echoing what Benjamin said about preventing health crises, Adam says that whilst “students care about their health, they quite often let it go to waste during times of stress.
 We don’t care as much when we’ve got deadlines.”
 But digitising your health and records can put health back as a priority – “using apps like Evergreen Life where you can have everything in one place is a good way to go towards putting your health and yourself first.”

 Evergreen Life can help educate your practice staff, GPs and patients on online GP services, and we’re the only provider linked to all three major GP systems in England.
 Why not request some practice resources to help get you started?
 Check out our GP resources here.

 Whether you’re a student or not, why not take control of your health today with Evergreen Life?
-With the app, you can book appointments online, order your repeat prescriptions and view your GP record, as well as track all your personal health information, so you’ve got a joined-up picture of your health right in the palm of your hands.
+With the app, you can book doctor's appointments online, order your repeat prescriptions and view your GP record, as well as track all your personal health information, so you’ve got a joined-up picture of your health right in the palm of your hands.
 Download the app today and start taking more control.